mpdaniels414/mpdaniels414/README.md

 Education

-Master of Science in Data Science, Georgia Institute of Technology
+Master of Science in Data Science, Georgia Tech

 Bachelor of Science in Applied Mathematics, University of Georgia